martijnblankestijn/glassfish-jdbc-realm/README.md

 ```

 Next a line should be added to the login-config file of Glassfish (location $GLASSFISH_HOME/glassfish/domains/${DOMAIN}/config/login.conf)
+It should be possible with Glassfish CLI from 4.0.1: see https://java.net/jira/browse/GLASSFISH-4757, but for now, just add it to the login.conf.

 ```
 CustomJdbcUserRealm { nl.mb.glassfish.realm.CustomJdbcLoginModule required; };